 Parameters, constants and typedefs within a interface class are not inherited into the scope of descendent classes.
-All parameters, constants, nested classes and typedefs within an interface class are implicitly static and can be accessed through the class scope resolution operator :: (see 8.22).
+All parameters and typedefs within an interface class are implicitly static and can be accessed through the class scope resolution operator :: (see 8.22).
 Nested classes (see 8.22) shall not be allowed in an interface class.
-An interface class additionally cannot nest within another interface class or within a class.
+An interface class shall not be nested within another interface class or within a class.